How to Manifest a Keeper

 I’ve probably shared this story somewhere else, but I like it so much I thought it worth retelling. 🙂

-It’s 2006 and I’ve been actively dating a bunch of fabulous men for about a year or two.
-I’ve had an absolute blast with amazing guys, but the whole “rotation,” we’ll call it, is starting to lose its luster.
+It’s 2006 and I’ve been actively dating fabulous men for about a year or two.
+I’ve had an absolute blast with wonderful guys, but the whole “rotation,” we’ll call it, is starting to lose its luster.

 I’m (finally) in the mood for a keeper.